foreverphoenix/the-phoenix-flavour/content/skyrim-se/finalisation/facegen.md

 - Select the **SSE - Optimise Facegen** profile.
 - Click **Open Directory** and navigate to your **Facegen Output** mod folder.
 - Click **Run** and wait for CAO to process all files.
-- This will some time (about 6 minutes for me).
+- This will take some time (about 6 minutes for me).
 The CAO log will eventually return `[INFO] Process completed`.
 Close CAO.
 - Return to Mod Organizer 2 and press F5 to refresh.
 Two new plugins will appear at the bottom of your load order.
 - Make sure both **Facegen Output.esp** and **Facegen Output0.esp** are checked so they can load the BSAs containing the facegen files.